influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 | `\\\\`      | `\\`          |
 | `\\\\\`     | `\\\`         |
 | `\\\\\\`    | `\\\`         |

-To unescape a character within a backslash escape sequence, InfluxDB removes _the last backslash_ and its following character and replaces them with the replacement character.
-If the backslash is followed by a character that the line protocol element doesn't support, InfluxDB leaves the backslash and the following character in place, unchanged.

 #### Examples of special characters in line protocol